iivander/fetch-a-friend/README.md

 - **Pagination Support** - Results are paginated for better performance
 - **Alphabetical Sorting** - Breeds are sorted **A-Z by default**
 - **Save Favorite Dogs** - Users can favorite dogs for matching
+- **Limited Support for Dark Mode** - when User switches system theme
 - **Mobile Responsive**

 ## 🔄 Follow-Up Work